Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Model

 \section{Model}

 We formulate the marketplace design problem for a freight transportation platform that serves both shippers (the demand side) and carriers (the supply side).
-On this platform, shippers post information about goods that need to transported, commonly referred to as \emph{loads} in the freight industry.
+On this platform, shippers post information about goods that need to be transported, commonly referred to as \emph{loads} in the freight industry.
 Carriers book loads on the platform and transport them.
 Our objective is to design a market mechanism that specifies how the platform should set prices for shippers and determine allocation and payment rules for carriers in order to maximize the expected profits of the platform.

 The model is defined in a transportation network represented by a graph ${\mathcal{G(N,E)}}$.
 The set of nodes $\mathcal{N} := \{1,...,n\}$ represents geographical locations, and the set of arcs $\mathcal{E} = \{(i,j): i, j \in \mathcal{N}\}$ contains all the origin-destination (O-D) pairs, also known as \emph{lanes} in truckload transportation.
 We allow self-loops in the network, i.e., $(i,i) \in \mathcal{E}$ for all $i\in \mathcal{N}$, which represent local lanes.
 Let $\delta^+(j) := \{k \in \mathcal{N}:(j,k)\in \mathcal{E}\}$ be the outbound nodes from node $j$ and $\delta^-(j) := \{i \in \mathcal{N}: (i,j)\in \mathcal{E}\}$ be the inbound nodes to node $j$.
-For simplicity, we assume all loads require exactly one period to transport on any O-D pair.
-It is possible to generalize our model when travel times of some O-D pairs are more than one period using the approach in \cite{godfrey2002adaptive}, but such a generalization will add additional complexity to the model.
-The numerical experiments in Section~\ref{section: case study} will relax the travel time assumption and demonstrate the effectiveness of our proposed mechanisms under a more general setting in which the travel times of certain O-D pairs need multiple time periods.
+For simplicity, we assume all loads require exactly one period to transport on any O-D pair. \rr{It might be possible to generalize the single period travel time assumption using the approach in \cite{godfrey2002adaptive}, but this would complicate our model significantly and may necessitate the development of new methodologies and the use of different tools, so we shall leave it for future research.
+Our numerical experiments conducted in Section~\ref{section: case study} relax the single period travel time assumption, and we demonstrate the effectiveness of our proposed mechanisms under a more general setting in which the travel times of certain O-D pairs require multiple time periods.}